Nir Am: History

-The village was established on 19 August 1943 by immigrants from Bessarabia who were members of the Gordonia youth movement, including Zvi Guershoni, later a member of the Knesset.
+Nir Am was established on 19 August 1943 by immigrants from Bessarabia who were members of the Gordonia youth movement, including Zvi Guershoni, later a member of the Knesset.
 Over the years the kibbutz has also absorbed immigrants from Argentina, France and South Africa.

 During the 1948 war it was the headquarters of the Negev Brigade.
 In a report written in March 1948 by Yaakov Riftin investigating abuses in Haganah and Palmach units, it emerged that an Arab was seized, tortured and killed.

+During the October 7 attacks, Nir Am was one of few villages near Gaza that avoided casualties due to the quick action of its security team, which managed to repel attacks by Hamas gunmen.
+The team was led by Inbal Rabin-Lieberman, the village's security coordinator who planned the defense, and included a retired Israeli special forces soldier living in the village.

 Economy, culture and landmarks

-An innovative work area was created in Kibbutz Nir Am (Incubator), Offices and workplaces for rent to start-ups, small companies in high-tech activities).
+An innovative work area was created in kibbutz Nir Am (Incubator), Offices and workplaces for rent to start-ups, small companies in high-tech activities).

-The "Museum of Water and Security in the Negev" is located at Nir Am, next to Mekorot's Nir Am Reservoir.
+The Museum of Water and Security in the Negev is located at Nir Am, next to Mekorot's Nir Am reservoir.

 The Assaf Siboni Scenic Lookout and memorial, at a vantage point near the Nir Am Reservoir, offers excellent views of the Gaza Strip and especially of Jabalia.